SherryChalotra03/ENGO651_Lab3/README.md

 ## Project Structure
 ENGO651_Lab3/
-├── index.html       # Main HTML file with structure and scripts ├── styles.css       # CSS for styling the app
+├── index.html       # Main HTML file with structure and scripts <br>
+├── styles.css       # CSS for styling the app<br>
-├── script.js        # JavaScript logic for map and API interaction └── README.md        # This file
+├── script.js        # JavaScript logic for map and API interaction<br>
+└── README.md        # This file<br>

 ## Installation & testing
 1. **Clone or Download the Project**: